esconsut1/gttwl-help/README.md

-GTTWL Help Pages
+GTTWL Template Creating Help Pages
 ==========

-Help pages for GTTWL 2
+These contain the instructions for creating templates and forms in GTTWL2